kektan/ded/subpages/fmguide.md

 2. [Getting tickets](#getting-tickets)
 3. [Downloading and using the FortuneMeets app](#downloading-and-using-the-fortunemeets-app)

-**NOTE**: This guide will assume you have a _Tenso (proxy service) or a Japanese address_ you can use to have items shipped to you.
-If you don't, go apply for one first.
-Any specific questions on how to sign up can be answered at the #events chat at the [22/7 Discord](https://discord.gg/227) server.

-also here's a handy glossary:
+here's a handy glossary:
 * talk-kai (トーク会) = talk event, online event where you just say hi to the member you're meeting
 * cheki-kai (チェキ会) = cheki (polaroid) event, a member will show you a random polaroid photo of themselves and you'll get that shipped to you.
 * sign-kai (サイン会) = sign (autograph) event, you get an autograph from a member you're meeting. that'll be shipped to you.

+* * *

+# READ THIS BEFORE YOU START SIGNING UP

+:exclamation: :exclamation: :exclamation: :arrow_up: :arrow_up: :arrow_up: :exclamation: :exclamation: :exclamation:

+* This guide will assume you have a _Tenso (proxy service) or a Japanese address_ you can use to have items shipped to you.
+If you don't, go [apply for one](https://www.tenso.com/en) first.
+* There are extremely rare cases (system bug or otherwise) of people encountering an ID check screen before entering the line in the FortuneMeets app.
+If that happens, please have these documentation with you:
+  * Your own passport
+  * That is literally it.
+  NOTE: You will absolutely only need to show your passport and _**only**_ that if you ever encounter the ID Check screen.
+Do not show any other form of identification such as your state ID card.
+However, you probably won't ever need to have it ready as the staff (22/7's staff specifically) won't ever ask for it.

+Any specific questions on how to sign up can be answered at the #events chat at the [22/7 Discord](https://discord.gg/227) server.

 ok let's get started :point_down: :sunglasses: :point_down: